kasinskas/react-native-media-query/README.md

 # react-native-web with next.js

-Update your _document.js like example below.
-Further usage is exactly the same like shown above.
+Update your custom document (`pages/_document.js)` like in example below.
+Further usage is exactly the same as shown above.

 ```javascript
 import Document, { Html, Head, Main, NextScript } from 'next/document';